India men's national under-18 ice hockey team

 The India men's national under-18 ice hockey team is the men's national under-18 ice hockey team of the India.
-The team is controlled by the Ice Hockey Association of India, a member of the International Ice Hockey Federation.
+The team is controlled by the Ice Hockey Association of India, and a member of the International Ice Hockey Federation (IIHF).

 History

 The Inda men's national under-18 ice hockey team played its first game in 2012 during the 2012 IIHF U18 Challenge Cup of Asia being held in Abu Dhabi, United Arab Emirates.
 India finished fourth after winning only one game against Hong Kong and losing their other three games against Malaysia, Thailand and the United Arab Emirates.
-The game against the United Arab Emirates was recorded as India's largest loss in international competition after they lost the game 1–31.
+The game against the United Arab Emirates was recorded as India's largest loss in international competition after they lost the game 1–31 until they lost to Mongolia in 2024.